spessasus/spessasynth_lib/src/synthetizer/README.md

 through the message port, and sends data back (events, time changes, status changes, etc.).

 For example,
-the playback to WebMIDIAPI is actually the sequencer in the worklet thread playing back the sequence and then postMessaging the commands through the synthesizer to the sequencer which actually sends them to the specified output.
+the playback to WebMIDI API is actually the sequencer in the worklet thread playing back the sequence and then postMessaging the commands through the synthesizer to the sequencer which actually sends them to the specified output.